 A story reported by many is that Tom Mix tried to have Reb replace the rambunctious and temperamental Ken Maynard after Maynard's series for producer Larry Darmour (at Columbia) in the mid-1930s.
 But this appears to be pure hogwash as Ken followed Mix at Universal circa 1933-1934.
 After being cut loose by Universal, Maynard worked for Nat Levine and Mascot in the MYSTERY MOUNTAIN cliffhanger and IN OLD SANTA FE feature, both of which were released in 1934.
 These dates are key as Maynard would not even join the Larry Darmour production unit at Columbia until mid-1935, and by that time, many of the Reb Russell/Willis Kent oaters were already in states rights distribution and playing at small town movie houses.
 Carrying this myth/reality to further extremes, there was also some scuttlebutt that Mix tried to persuade the Universal brass to select Reb as the follow-up to Maynard.
 Even if this had occurred, Carl and Junior Laemmle, the Universal bosses, had already chosen Buck Jones as the replacement for the cantakerous Maynard, who didn't seem to care about such things as production budget overruns.
-The Laemmle's were familiar with Jones and had used him in the 1933 GORDON OF GHOST CITY serial.
-Regardless of the rumors and happenings some 75+ years ago, Reb Russell and his new cinema career were tied to producer Willis Kent.
+The Laemmle's were familiar with Jones and had starred him in the 1933 GORDON OF GHOST CITY serial.
+Regardless of the rumors and happenings some 75+ years ago, Reb Russell and his new cinema career were tied to independent producer Willis Kent.

 |Purchasing a beautiful white gelding which was named Rebel and billed as "The Marvel Horse", Russell had the hoss trained by veteran Tracey Lane.
 With few if any acting lessons under his belt, the good-looking and muscular Reb adopted a white hat, dark shirt with draw strings, and even sported leather chaps on occasion.|